 Contributors: Elizabeth Baer, Rachel Epp Buller, Maria Euchner, Richard C. Figge, Susan G. Figge, Mareike Hermann, Linda Hutcheon, Irene Lazda, Cary Nathenson, Thomas Sebastian, Sunka Simon, Jenifer K. Ward.

 Susan G. Figge is Professor of German Emeritus at the College of Wooster, Ohio, and Jenifer K. Ward is Associate Provost, Cornish College of the Arts, Seattle.

 This volume makes a valuable and multidisciplinary contribution to the discussion of Vergangenheitsbewältigung and adaptation theory in 20th- and 21st-century German cultural production.
 GERMAN QUARTERLY

 Excellent. . . .
 The consistently higuality of scholarship and overall readability of the essays testify to the expertise of the individual scholars and the effectiveness of the editors' work.
 WOMEN IN GERMAN REVIEWS

 A particularly interesting take on the master trope [of coming to terms with the past]..
 Employs a wide conceptual framework by emphasizing the . multiple contexts at stake in adaptation . and by expanding the range of media to include not only film and literature but also photomontage, opera, popular song, and museum exhibits.
 Recommended.
 CHOICE

 Alongside insightful analyses of German Vergangenheitsbewältigung

-, this volume offers new and exciting perspectives in the broader field of adaptation studies, firmly establishing adaptation's value as a gauge of evolving historical discourses.
+, this volume offers new and exciting perspectives in the broader field of adaptation studies, firmly establishing adaptation's value as auge of evolving historical discourses.
 THIS YEAR'S WORK IN MODERN LANGUAGE STUDIES